 Why you need to walk: It Works!

 For me, walking gets the job done.
 And by job, I mean maintaining a healthy weight and metabolism.
-Research also shows that consistent walking might even be better for you long-term than running in weight management.
+Research on the health benefits of walking also shows that consistent walking provides measurable positive outcomes.

 And you get so many benefits for that one-hour investment a few times a week.
 I depend on it so much that I have written more in depth about it in five other posts.
 That is walking love!